 After installing Connector/C++, you can carry out a quick test to check

 the installation.
 To do this, compile and run one of the example

 programs, such as

 examples/standalone_example.cpp.
 This example

 is discussed in more detail later, but for now, you can use it to

 test whether the connector has been correctly installed.
 This

-procedure assumes that you have a working MySQL Server to which
+procedure assumes availability of a working MySQL server to which

 you can connect.
 It also assumes header and library locations of